lknknm/hipass-pass-gen/README.md

   --prefix PREFIX   Generate password with a desired prefix --sufix SUFIX     Generate password with a desired sufix

-  --passphrase      Generate passphrase with the following flags
-         -sep%      Separate words with "%"
 ```

 ### Generating random characters